BurroughsHighCS/Curriculum/Assignments/HelloOperator/README.md

 3. Now that you've run some of my provided code, let's see if you can make your own.
 Try writing more snippets to do the following:
     * Make "targetSavingsGoal" and "savingsPerMonth" variables, and see how many months it will take to reach your goal.
     * Pick 15 random words and assign them to String variables, then print out 3 or more random sentences using various combinations of those words.
-    * Make "loanAmount", "interestRate", and "loanPaybackPeriod"(months) variables.
-Use these to calculate an "interestPerMonth" variable, then calculate how much money your loan will cost you.
     * Make "hasGirlfriend" (or boyfriend), "hasMoney", and "hasJob" as Boolean variables.
 Write an if-else tree that will print:
         * "Success!" if you have an SO
         * "You can do it!" if you have a either a job or money.